ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/07-creating-robot-with-multiple-joints/01-create-new-package.md

 *Mobile Simulation*

-## Create a new package and name it Mobile
+## Create a new package and name it mobile
    This package should be placed in the `us.ihmc.exampleSimulation` package that you have already created.